| +Home | Museum | Wanted | Specs | Previous | Next |

 board, labeled "A.P.", consists of a number of flip flops, combinatorial logic,

 and decoders.
-It is assumbed from this arrangement that this machine is
+It is assumed from this arrangement that this machine is

-actually microcoded, with the PROGRAM board serving as a ROM (Read Only Memory)
+microcoded to a degree, with the PROGRAM board serving as a ROM (Read Only

-and the "A.P." board as the sequencer which steps the machine through the
+board is the sequencer that steps the machine through the micro-operations.

 If this assumption is correct, Sharp probably can lay claim to the